Jason2Brownlee/blog/content/posts/gym-for-all-the-skills-that-llms-are-eating.md

 * Copywriting
 * Thinking?

-Make no mistake, LLMs are eating cognitive load bite by bite.
+Make no mistake, LLMs are eating our cognitive workload bite by bite.

 We don't need to lift heavy, chatgpt can do it for us.